deanebarker/Episerver-Markup/README.md

 Allows modification of script content before output.
 Script is in `e.Text` and can be modified in place.

 **MarkupEventManager.OnBeforeAddReference(object, MarkupReferenceEventArgs)**
 Allows cancellation of CSS/JS prior to reference inclusion.
 Set `e.Cancel` to true to cancel the inclusion.

-**MarkupEventManager.OnAfterFileRead(object, MarkupEventArgs)**
-Allows modification of file content immediately after being read.
-The content will be in `e.Bytes` and can be modified in place.

-`e.Encoding` will have an encoding derived from the byte order mark to enable you to get text content via `Encoding.GetString()` and write back to a byte array.

-Note, however, that `e.Encoding` needs to be used in conjunction with the filename.
-If the encoding cannot be determined (if the file is an image, for example), `Encoding.ASCII` will be returned _as a default_.

-Be sure to check the filename to determine what content you might be dealing with and _do not assume that `Encoding.ASCII` means the content is from a text file_.
+This can be useful if you want your references somewhere other than the default location -- in the event handler, just cancel the inclusion and handle them however you like.

 ## Status